frankhale/toby/README.md

 #### Building the Source Code

-NOTE: You will need to supply your own YouTube API key in the `config.ts` file in the `youtubeSearchOpts` object.
+NOTE: You will need to supply your own YouTube API key in the `youtube-api-key.ts`.
 You will need a Google account to obtain one.
-Go [here](https://console.developers.google.com) to get an API key.
+Go [here (https://console.developers.google.com) to get an API key.

 The server needs to be built using Grunt.